Posted April 1, 2019

 According to Forbes, an increasingly high number of young workers entering the workplace have issues with their soft skills.

 As a dental hygienist, you must be able to effectively communicate with patients, dentists, and coworkers.
-You’ll also need to learn to be a great listener and be able to discuss dental issues and communicate strategies to patients.
-Technical skill will always be important, but your interpersonal skills could ultimately help you win the job.
+You’ll also need to learn to be a great listener.
+Moreover, You need to be able to discuss dental issues and communicate strategies to patients.
+Technical skills will always be important, but your interpersonal skills could ultimately help you win the job.